 Rich in materials, colours and art works; this ageing maisonette has been completely transformed into a triplex with amazing tectonic spaces to accommodate a young couple and their busy live/work lifestyle.

 The property was a three-bedroom maisonette located on Salem Road in Bayswater.
-The interiors were in dire need of a complete overhaul with its creeping age and inherently poor layout.
-The three bedrooms were previously shared amongst the owner and two lodgers.
+The interior was in dire need of a complete overhaul, with its creeping age and inherently poor layout.
+The three bedrooms were previously shared among the owner and two lodgers.

-The interiors were partially gutted out to allow for an open-plan kitchen and dining whilst maintaining the split-level lounge backed onto floating bookshelves.
+The interiors were partially gutted out to allow for an open-plan kitchen and dining area, while maintaining the split-level lounge backed onto floating bookshelves.

-The feature central core; with weathered reclaimed timber cladding lends a tactile and soulful backdrop as one traverse between the different spaces and levels.
-This timber cladding wraps around the hovering mezzanine pod; besides housing utility rooms and cellars.
-The stairway is beautifully day lit by a series of skylights.
+The feature central core, with weathered reclaimed timber cladding, lends a tactile and soulful backdrop as one traverses between the different spaces and levels.
+This timber cladding wraps around the hovering mezzanine pod and also serves to house utility rooms and cellars.
+The stairway is beautifully day-lit by a series of skylights.

-The richness of this timber panelling set against the deep blue walls; combined with bespoke designed joinery, fireplace and fittings make the apartment a joy to the senses as one traverses through.
+The richness of the timber panelling set against the deep blue walls, combined with bespoke designed joinery, fireplace and fittings, make the apartment a joy to the senses as one traverses through.